cortoproject/corto/runtime/src/store/README.md

 Still, quite a bit of code has to be written in order to add an object to the core.
 This section guides you through it.

-Generally you will not need this functionality unless the maintainers of this project have been part of some kind of tragic accident, or you've crossed off everything from your bucket list and are looking for a new challenge.
+Generally you will not need this information unless the maintainers of this project have been part of some kind of tragic accident, or you've crossed off everything from your bucket list and are looking for a new challenge.